shaoxc/dftpy/doc/source/tutorials/config.rst

 .. option:: linearsolver

-    The linear solver used for the Crank-Nicolson expansion propagator.
+    The linear solver used for the Crank-Nicolson expansion propagator (from `SciPy`).
         *Options* : bicg, bicgstab, cg, cgs, gmres, lgmres, minres, qmr

         *Default* : bicgstab